devesssi/Transformer-sentiment/NOTES/notes.md

 Decoder:
 Takes the encoder’s output and generates an output sequence, one token at a time.
-Used in tasks where the output is a sequence, and it needs to depend on what has already been generated (e.g., translation, summarization).
+Used in tasks where the output is a sequence, and it needs to depend on what has already been generated (e.g., translation, summarization).\

+Input x
+   ↓
+Multi-Head Attention → Attention(x)
+   ↓
+Residual: x + Attention(x)
+   ↓
+LayerNorm
+   ↓
+Feed Forward → FFN(x)
+   ↓
+Residual: x + FFN(x)
+   ↓
+LayerNorm